Spritz: a new fully general-relativistic magnetohydrodynamic code: Results

 \subsection{2D tests}

 We now move on to discuss 2D tests performed with the Spritz code.
 In this work, we considered three types of 2D tests, namely the cylindrical explosion, the magnetic rotor and the magnetic loop advection, all performed in Cartesian coordinates.
-We discuss them in some detail in the following subsections.
+The cylindrical explosion test allows us to check the capability of the code to follow a shock front on the equatorial plane (such as for instance the ones that can be produced in a merging BNS system during the very last orbit prior to merger).
+The magnetic rotor test is a special relativistic test that, in a setup as simple as possible, allows to start testing the evolution of the magnetic field in the presence of rotation.
+Finally, the magnetic loop advection test is instead the only 2D test here with an exact solution to be compared with and as such it allows us also to better test the differences between our reconstruction schemes.
+We discuss all of them in some detail in the following subsections.